istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

 workloads in cluster 2.
 Selective exposure may be required for security or compliance reasons.
 Some security standards require exposure of services on the need-to-know basis.

-**Isolation for security or compliance**: Are you required to control all the traffic that enters your mesh **at the point of entrance**, for example at the Ingres Gateway?
+**Isolation for security or compliance**: Are you required to control all the traffic that enters your cluster **at the point of entrance**, for example at the Ingres Gateway?

 **Common trust**: Can you setup a common CA root for your meshes?
 Will you perform authentication by Istio